theofbraune/blog/content/posts/heart_rate_measurement.md

 draft= false
 author = "Theo and Jingyi"
 tags = ["programming","projects", "Computer Vision"]
+summary="For many applications in telemedicine or in a security context a contactless heart rate measurement can be great interest useful.
+Most of the conventional approaches use a wearable object like a chest belt or a special watch.
+In the mentioned cases, this is not always applicable.
+Therefore one is interested in methods, that can extract the heart rate from a video feed.
+This post gives a first overview how a code prototype for that could be build."
 +++

 For many applications in telemedicine or in a security context a contactless heart rate measurement can be great interest useful.
 Most of the conventional approaches use a wearable object like a chest belt or a special watch.
 In the mentioned cases, this is not always applicable.
 Therefore one is interested in methods, that can extract the heart rate from a video feed.